auth2/auth2_python_django/README.md

 Then sync the db from the project directory (manage.py syncdb) nad run the server and test your site.

 <b>Please note that you need two phones around to test the sample.
-The phone you use for your application can not be used for any other purposes.</b>
+The phone you use for your application can not be used to call the API.
+This is becasue the application phone will be sent as caller ID who is receiving.
+You can not call yourself.</b>